15 Best Beaches in Australia (Most People Have Never Heard of the Best One)

 12. Tallow Beach, Byron Bay, NSW

-Tallow Beach runs for 6km south of Byron Bay township and stays quieter than the Main Beach despite being just a short drive away.
+Tallow Beach Byron Bay runs for 6km south of the township and stays quieter than the Main Beach despite being just a short drive away.

 It sits inside Arakwal National Park, so the surrounding land is protected and undeveloped.

 It made #4 on the 2026 national rankings.
-Worth combining with a Byron Bay itinerary if you’re already in the area.
+Worth combining with a trip to Byron Bay if you’re already in the area.

 13. Pinky Beach, Rottnest Island, WA